ovrdoz/mock-endpoint-generator/README.md

 # Mock-Endpoint-Generator

 ## Overview
-Mock-Endpoint-Generator is a Flask-based application that dynamically creates mock API endpoints from Mok files stored in a specified directory.
-It's designed to facilitate rapid backend development and testing by allowing developers to easily simulate API responses.
+Mock-Endpoint-Generator is a Flask-based application designed to dynamically create mock API endpoints from Mok files.
+This tool facilitates rapid backend development and testing, allowing developers to simulate various API responses with ease.

 ## Getting Started

 ### Prerequisites
-- Python 3.6 or higher
+Ensure you have Python 3.6 or higher installed.
+You will also need Flask, which can be installed using pip:
-- Flask

-You can install Flask using pip if you don't have it already:
 ```bash
 pip install flask watchdog
 ```

 ### Installation
-Clone this repository to your local machine:
+To get started, clone the repository and navigate into the directory:

 ```bash
 git clone https://github.com/ovrdoz/mock-endpoint-generator.git
 cd mock-endpoint-generator
 ```

 ### Usage

 1. **Prepare Mok Files:**
-   Place your Mok files in the data directory.
-To define the API endpoint for each file, start the file with a comment line that specifies the route.
-This route comment dictates the endpoint path that the API will serve.
-For example, if the first line of your Mok file is # /api/get-user, the content of the file will be available at http://localhost:5001/api/get-user.
-This method allows you to dynamically create and update endpoints simply by adding or modifying Mok files in the data directory.
-Here's how you format the file:
+   Store your Mok files in the `data` directory.
+Start each file with a comment specifying the API endpoint route, like so:
    ```bash
    # /api/get-user
    {